Jetg0/Jetg0.github.io/essays/SoftwareEngineeringReflection.md

 After working on the UH Marketplace project, I realized that this class was about much more than just web development.
 The most valuable skills I learned were fundamental software engineering practices that apply to any kind of software, not just websites.

-In this reflection, I’ll talk about three core concepts—**Configuration Management**, **Agile Project Management**, and **Design Patterns**—and how they show up beyond web apps.
+In this reflection, I’ll talk about three core concepts **Configuration Management**, **Agile Project Management**, and **Design Patterns** and how they show up beyond web apps.
 Every section has real examples from our project.

 ---